CrowdStrike Falcon Alternatives

 How we picked

-EDR alternatives split along three vectors: enterprise scale (under 1K endpoints SMB vs 1K-10K mid-market vs 10K-plus enterprise), ecosystem fit (Microsoft-bundled vs VMware-bundled vs standalone), and managed services depth (DIY EDR vs managed detection vs full SOC plus IR retainer).
-Picks below address each combination.
+EDR alternatives split along three vectors: fleet scale (sub-1K endpoint SMB, 1K-10K mid-market, 10K-plus enterprise), ecosystem fit (Microsoft-bundled, VMware-bundled, standalone), and managed services depth (DIY EDR, managed detection, full SOC with IR retainer).
+Each pick below addresses a different combination rather than competing on the same dimension.

 Pricing pulled from each vendor's site or sales conversations on the review date.
-We score on cost-per-endpoint at scale (1K, 5K, 25K endpoints), threat detection efficacy (MITRE ATT&CK Evaluations), plus managed services depth.
-We weight against tools whose advertised pricing excludes essential features (threat hunting, IOCs, custom rules) at the entry tier.
+We score on per-endpoint cost at 500, 5K, and 25K fleet sizes, MITRE ATT&CK Evaluations efficacy, and managed-services depth.
+We weight against vendors whose advertised pricing excludes essential features at the entry tier, and we score audience-fit ahead of feature density.

 • Initial published version with 5 picks.